cksource-archive/quail-enhancement/wcagPirorities.md

 5 : 15 | 3.1.1 Language of Page: The default human language of each Web page can be programmatically determined.
 (Level A) | Only for `full page` mode.
 5 : 16 | 1.2.1 Audio-only and Video-only (Prerecorded): For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: (Level A) | We want to do this in near future, as CKE will support it
 5 : 17 | 1.2.5 Audio Description (Prerecorded): Audio description is provided for all prerecorded video content in synchronized media.
 (Level AA) | In near future.
+1 : | ~~1.3.2 Meaningful Sequence: When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.
+(Level A)~~ | Testing might be quite taugh.
+Actually impossible.
+3 : | ~~1.3.3 Sensory Characteristics: Instructions provided for understanding and operating content do not rely solely on sensory characteristics of components such as shape, size, visual location, orientation, or sound.
+(Level A)~~ | Well we can't really test anything here.
+The only thing we can do is to add a notice to ensure that there are no such information.